ryanntt/tangible-multi-display-toolkit/docs/index.md

 ### Views

-Steps to get the app on 3 iPads
+Steps to install the application on 3 iPads

 - Clone this repo

 ```markdown